MeganBelarmino/FinalWork_TJJ/README.md

 # FinalWork_TJJ
 The Jeepney Journey website

+Mabuhay!
+Welcome to The Jeepney Journey homepage!

-I really tried making a website before the deadline.
-I started very very late so I was not able to ask anyone other than the internet.
+I tried making a website using a Hugo framework before the deadline.
+It was recommended to me as I didn't have much time.
+Then the trouble started again, I was facing a problem regarding my repository with an error "git: unknown switch b".
-I got a problem firsthand with my repository which is not that great and tried solving it but nothing worked that Stackoverflow was advising.
+I started very very late so I was not able to ask anyone other than the Internet but nothing worked.
+I tried solving it but nothing worked that Stackoverflow was advising.
+I tried...
+I really did.
-I really tried...